 So – you can overbuild the entire site to allow complete freedom of movement knowing that every nook and cranny can hold up to the close shot – which takes a long time and costs a fortune.
 Or– you can approach it in phases, which is far more sensible.
 There’s no point wasting time and money detailing a part of the site no one will see.

-When required, each piece moves in animation, adding to the intrigue and fun.
+Each piece moves in animation, adding to the intrigue and fun.
 Let’s face it: part of the reason this approach is appealing is the fun factor for your potential customers to feel like they’re interacting with an environment.

 One of the greatest things about what CraneDigital does – industrial and technical animation – is learning about new technologies.
 When a new technology offers a substantial benefit to others, and contributes to the greater good in the world we live in, well, projects don’t get any more rewarding than that.